tedlayea/eBusiness-card/README.md

 2. To use mobile camera directly to take take a picture of the business card.
 3. To add features to use bar codes to store business card.

-Screen shots
+The app is deployed using Heroku and can be found: https://e-business-card.herokuapp.com Screen shots
 * You can get the screen shots of the app under screen_shots folder.